 General and Administrative Expense.
-General and administrative expense was \$0.4 million or 14.9% of net sales in the first quarter of 2010 and \$0.6 million or 25.4% of net sales in the first quarter of 2009.
-General and administrative expense decreased in the first quarter of 2010 compared to the first quarter of 2009 primarily as a result of lower personnel costs in the first quarter of 2010 and costs in the first quarter of 2009 associated with our September, 2009 share exchange transaction.
+General and administrative expense was \$266 thousand or 7.6% of net sales in the second quarter of 2010, down significantly from \$508 thousand or 16.6% of net sales in the second quarter of 2009.
+General and administrative expense decreased in the second quarter of 2010 compared to the second quarter of 2009 primarily due to a one-time \$98 thousand reduction of an insurance liability, lower professional fees, and lower personnel costs.
+General and administrative expense was \$639 thousand or 10.7% for the first half of 2010, down significantly from \$1.25 million or 23.1 % for the first half of 2009 primarily due to lower professional fees, lower personnel costs, and a one-time \$98 thousand reduction of an insurance liability.